-Restless leg syndrome can also be an issue and can disturb sleep - people feel like they need to get up and move around to relieve the discomfort.
+Restless leg syndrome can also be an issue and can disturb sleep - the person may feel like they need to get up and move around to relieve the discomfort.
+If able to can be assisted to stand up and take a few steps.